SkynetLabs/skynet-docs/source/v4/index.html.md

 on our tech blog.
 Check it out if you are just starting out!

 See also our [developer docs](https://docs.skynetlabs.com/) for more guides.

-## Using the Beta

-We are releasing new features and fixes first on the `beta` stream.
-The latest beta version can be installed with `npm install skynet-js@beta`.

 ## A Note About Language Differences